aftabkhan001/dbtools-1/README.md

 This tool delete hierarchical data,  specify condition to delete data from parent/root_table and it will automatically detect all child tables using foreign keys to delete related data.

 ## RISKS
 It is a read-write tool.
-It deletes data from the source by default, so you should backup your data and test it with a copy of live data with the --dry-run option  if you’re not sure about them.
+Be careful when using in production, as it deletes data from the source by default and its easy to make mistakes, so you should always test this tool with a copy of live data with the --dry-run option if you’re not sure about them.

 ## Requirements
 Install following tools/packages